Thursday, April 29, 2021

 * * * * *

-After finishing this book - and immediately flipping back to page one and starting to read every delightful word all over again - I've been consumed with the idea of reaching out to Michael Collins in real life.
+After finishing this book - and immediately flipping back to page one and starting to read every delightful word all over again, seven times in a row! - I've been consumed with the idea of reaching out to Michael Collins in real life.
 As far as I could tell, he was still puttering around the waters of South Florida with his fishing poles, a widower now after losing his beloved wife, Pat, but still under the watchful care of his my-age daughters.
 Based on what I'd learned about him, I figured that Michael would be much happier if I kept my admiration to myself, but still, I've had a strong sense that his ninety-years-long life would not go on forever, and any chance to reach out to him was a window that might close at any time.

 “I am alone now, truly alone, and absolutely isolated from any known life.
 I am it.
 If a count were taken, the score would be three billion plus two over on the other side of the moon, and one plus God knows what on this side.”